Contributed Program: Oral, Poster, Teaching Demonstration, and Share-a-Thon Sessions

 Many of us have interests in multiple areas of Earth Science education in addition to our discipline-specific interests, and the Rendezvous is designed to allow exploration of these areas in ways not possible during conventional scientific meetings.
 The Contributed Program is a critical component to this end, and offers both a venue to present work and an opportunity to see what is going on in the Earth Science education community.

 The Rendezvous provides a unique opportunity to present and discuss your work with an audience of Earth educators.
 Contributions will be organized under three broad areas, some of which will complement workshop sessions and even dynamically feed into workshop content.
 Theme sets will be organized based on abstracts submitted; we have suggested several below.
 We encourage attendees to organize related presentations as a set: whether the set is on a similar topic or a group of presentations from the same project or research group.
 Please also let us know below if the theme set is related to another element of the program (e.g. a morning workshop).
 This will help us better organize the contributed program sessions.
 We also encourage attendees to encourage colleagues to submit activities that fit a theme of their choice.

 Please review the Presenter Guidelines in this page before submitting your abstract or activity sheet.

-Only one first author submission per person for oral, poster and teaching demo sessions.
-A second first author submission is allowed for a Share-a-Thon session, so long as it is on a different topic.
 Space in sessions is limited, but we will do our best to give everyone their preferred presentation format.
-Session assignments will be in the final program, to be announced in April 2019.
+Session assignments will be in the final program, to be announced in April 2020.
 Presentations will not be able to be moved among sessions so please wait to make travel plans accordingly.

 Please see abstracts for Oral, Poster and Teaching Demos in previous EER programs.